intersel/iFSM/README.md

 - **statename** :
   - **eventname** : <br>
-  the name of an event. may be any event name supported by JQuery.<br>
+  the name of an event.
+May be any event name, supported by javascript or not (should be manually triggered).<br>
-  define an event we want to be alerted when it occurs on the object<br>
+  It defines an event we want to be alerted when it occurs on the object<br>
 	specific events :<br>
 	- 'start' : this event is automatically sent when the FSM starts. should be defined in the initial state (or 'DefaultState')
 	- 'enterState' : this event is automatically sent and immediatly executed when the FSM enter the state